SimpleMango/spdlog_wrapper/README.md

+# Spdlog Wrapper
+You want to use spdlog quickly and conveniently?
+1. Laying out the FileLog frame quickly
+2. Using conveniently with configure

 ## How to Build
 1. Update git submodule, it depends on spdlog, tomlplusplus and catch2
 3. Build framework library to link in your own project